team467/team467.github.io/content/programs/fll/fll-fall-program/index.md

 ### Sign Up Information

-Use this [link](https://docs.google.com/forms/d/e/1FAIpQLSdlPqsPkl7HPqlVSF_56BkvJgCTrQ2eXhoSY0D808cWXXkABQ/viewform) to sign up for the 2025 season.
+Use this [link](https://docs.google.com/forms/d/e/1FAIpQLSdlPqsPkl7HPqlVSF_56BkvJgCTrQ2eXhoSY0D808cWXXkABQ/viewform) to sign up for the 2026 season (link will not be open until 6/15/26).

 Please direct any questions to fll@shrewsburyrobotics.org.